Tips • April 6, 2022

 #5: How Much Do Wire Transfers Cost?

 There is no denying that wire transfers can be expensive.
-Domestic wire transfers, on average, cost a minimum of $20 per transfer, but can go up to $30.
+Domestic wire transfers, on average, cost upwards of $12 per transfer, but can go up to $30.

-International wire transfer services only usually cost between $45-50, although you can expect some additional wire transfer fees for accepting incoming payments from certain countries.
+International wire transfer services usually cost between $18-80, although you can expect some additional wire transfer fees for accepting incoming payments from certain countries.

 #6: How Long Does a Wire Transfer Take?